ADKeiber/Blogging-API/README.md

 Personal Blogging API that allows a user to complete CRUD operations on data in an SQL database

 # Overview
 This application is part of a learning experience and is the starting point for my backend portfolio.
-The blogging API is a simple application that allows a User to perform CRUD operations on a database that stores Blog Posts and the tags associated with them.
+The blogging API is a simple application that allows a User to perform CRUD operations on a database that stores Blog Posts and the tags associated with them. <br>

+Notable things about the application:
+Spring Boot
+Java 17
+Swagger API Documentation
+MySQL database

 **REQUIREMENTS TO RUN LOCALLY** <br>
 MySQL is installed and running. <br>